How to Start a Delivery Business With Contract Drivers?

 While most businesses carry out their front-end processes in a similar fashion, there can be stark differences depending on the niche.

-For example, the process carried out by a food delivery service and a courier delivery service will differ quite a bit.
+For example, the process carried out by a grocery delivery business and a courier service will differ quite a bit.
 It is often about the urgency and the perishable quality of the commodity in transit.

-Food delivery has same-day deliveries, which is not the case in courier delivery.
+Grocery delivery often has same-day deliveries, which is not the case with courier delivery.

 Food Delivery and Courier Delivery

-Both the processes mentioned above slightly differ from each other.
-While the food delivery process is simpler and more direct, the courier delivery process has more parties involved and takes some time to be fulfilled.
+Both processes mentioned above slightly differ from each other.
+While the grocery delivery process is simpler and more direct, the courier delivery process involves more parties and takes some time to complete.

 Step 4: Hiring & Training Your Drivers